Why Synapticloop Panl?

 • You MUST be using a Java version of at least 11.[11]

-• Panl DOES NOT include all of the options that are available to the Solr query parser, however it does cover all functionality required for a pleasant and powerful interface into the Solr search features.
+• Panl DOES NOT include all options that are available to the Solr query parser, however it does cover a lot of functionality required for a pleasant and powerful interface into the Solr search features.

 • Panl WILL NOT ALLOW complex Solr query parameters (the Solr query parameter is passed through enclosed in double-quotes "), so if you need to do complex hand-crafted queries, these are not available, for example "jakarta apache"^4 "Apache Lucene"[12], or a query that relies on using any of the characters with a special meaning (+ - && || ! ( ) { } [ ] ^ " ~ * ? : /).